aqib-oss/windows-sonar-gh-actions/CONTRIBUTING.md

   git merge origin/main
   ```

-- Push your branch to origin and make a PR on GitHub.
+- Push your branch upstream e.g. `git push --set-upstream origin docs/update-docs`
+- Create a PR on GitHub with your branch.